Exhibition Statement 2022:

 May 2011

-Feel like sighing a thousand times to the cats and the moon.
-Living in a world of words and people,
+Feel like sighing a thousand times to cats and moons.

 going faster than they have ever been before.